EmbdEzaz9/Smart-Energy-Meter-Management-System/README.md

 -To develop an IoT based system.

--Energy Consumption is monitoring and controlling
+-Energy Consumption is monitoring and controlling.

 -in case any misuse of electricity we can controlle.